Great Plains Food Bank Response: COVID-19

 USDA FARMERS TO FAMILIES FOOD BOX PROGRAM: We have been able to partner with the U.S. Department of Agriculture distributing food through their Farmers to Families Food Box Program.
 Distributions are happening throughout the state and into western Minnesota getting fresh produce into the hands of those impacted most by COVID-19.
 The program is bringing more than 1 million pounds of fresh produce into the region each month.
 Find a complete list of distributions of the Farmers to Families Food Box Program HERE.

-VOLUNTEERS: We are currently in need of volunteers and ask any volunteer to continue to give their time as long as they meet strict guidelines.
-For the time-being, our volunteer force will continue working diligently inside the Great Plains Food Bank under heightened sanitary precautions.
+VOLUNTEERS: We continue to welcome volunteers and ask that they follow strict sanitary precautions.
 If any volunteer is not feeling well or has traveled to a highly impacted area, they are being asked to cancel their volunteer shift and reschedule for a later time.
 All our volunteers are required to wear gloves while volunteering and are required to wash their hands before handling any food product.
-This will be monitored especially closely during this difficult time.
+This will be monitored especially closely.

 We are limiting the size of volunteer groups to 10 individuals or less.
 Volunteer groups of up to 20 people are able to volunteer, but will be broken into groups of 10 or fewer and placed in separate room during their time with us.
 Places for volunteers inside the repack center are marked off to ensure a safe distance is being placed between each individual.

-As of April 13, we are requiring that all volunteers wear masks while they are inside the Great Plains Food Bank warehouse.
+We are currently requiring that all volunteers wear masks while they are inside the Great Plains Food Bank warehouse.
 Due to a lack of access to masks, we are asking that volunteers bring a mask with them to volunteer.

 SNAP: During difficult times, we have experienced an increased number of applications through our Supplemental Nutrition Assistance Program (SNAP) outreach work.
 We are committed to assisting those that qualify for the SNAP program are able to receive it.
 If you are in need of SNAP assistance or would like to determine if you qualify, call the SNAP hotline at 855-405-0000.
 Find more information HERE.